App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 When you borrow a student loan to pay for school, you must pay back the amount you borrowed and the interest charges that come with it.
-In the 2023-24 academic year, for example, federal student loans charge rates between 5.50% and 8.05%, depending on loan type.The government uses a simple daily interest formula to calculate interest on federal student loans.
+Depending on the type of loan, interest may start accruing immediately or it may not accrue until six months after you graduate.The government uses a simple daily interest formula to calculate interest on federal student loans.
 Here’s how to calculate student loan interest on your own loans.

 How to Calculate Student Loan Interest Rates